davidben/tls-trust-expressions/explainer.md

 ### Key Rotation

 In most X.509 deployments, a compromise of _any_ root CA's private key compromises the entire PKI.
 Yet key rotation in PKIs is rare.
 As of 2023, the oldest certificate in Chrome's and Mozilla's root stores dates to 1998.
 Key rotation is challenging in a single-certificate deployment model.
-As long as any older relying party requires the old root, subscribers cannot switch to the new root, which in turn means relying parties cannot distrust the old root, leaving them vulnerable.
+As long as any older relying party requires the old root, authenticating parties cannot switch to the new root, which in turn means relying parties cannot distrust the old root, leaving them vulnerable.

 In a multi-certificate deployment model, the CA simply starts issuing from both the old and new root.
-Certificate negotiation in the TLS software then transparently allows the subscriber to send the correct one to each relying party.
-This requires no configuration changes to the subscriber.
-The subscriber does not need to know why it received two certificates, only how to select between them.
+Certificate negotiation in the TLS software then transparently allows the authenticating party to send the correct one to each relying party.
+This requires no configuration changes to the authenticating party.
+The authenticating party does not need to know why it received two certificates, only how to select between them.

 ### Adding CAs

-Today, subscribers cannot use TLS certificates issued from a new root CA until all supported relying parties have been updated to trust the new root CA. This can take years or more.
+Today, authenticating parties cannot use TLS certificates issued from a new root CA until all supported relying parties have been updated to trust the new root CA. This can take years or more.
 Some relying parties, such as IoT devices, may never receive trust store updates at all.

-In a multi-certificate deployment model, subscribers can begin serving certificates from new root CAs without interrupting relying parties that depend on existing ones.
+In a multi-certificate deployment model, authenticating parties can begin serving certificates from new root CAs without interrupting relying parties that depend on existing ones.

 ### Removing CAs

-Subscribers in a single-certificate model are limited to CAs in the intersection of their supported relying parties.
+Authenticating parties in a single-certificate model are limited to CAs in the intersection of their supported relying parties.
 As newer relying parties remove untrusted CAs over time, the intersection with older relying parties shrinks.
-Moreover, the subscriber may not even know which CAs are in the intersection.
+Moreover, the authenticating party may not even know which CAs are in the intersection.
 Often, the only option is to try the new certificate and monitor errors.
-For subscribers that serve many diverse relying parties, this is a disruptive and risky process.
+For authenticating parties that serve many diverse relying parties, this is a disruptive and risky process.

 The multi-certificate model removes this constraint.
-If a subscriber's CA is distrusted, it can continue to use that CA, in addition to a newer one.
+If an authenticating party's CA is distrusted, it can continue to use that CA, in addition to a newer one.
 This removes the risk that some older relying party required that CA and was incompatible with the new one.

 ### Other Root Transitions

 The mechanisms in this document can aid PKI transitions beyond key rotation.
 For example, a CA operator may generate a postquantum root CA and use the mechanism in {{acme-extension}} to issue from the classical and postquantum roots concurrently.
-The subscriber will then, transparently and with no configuration change, serve both.
+The authenticating party will then, transparently and with no configuration change, serve both.
 As in {{key-rotation}}, newer relying parties can then remove the classical roots, while older relying parties continue to function.

 This same procedure may also be used to transition between newer, more size-efficient signature algorithms, as they are developed.